-Randolph-Brooks Credit Union is headquartered in Universal City and is the 2nd largest credit union in the state of Texas.
+Randolph-Brooks Credit Union is headquartered in Live Oak and is the 2nd largest credit union in the state of Texas.
 It is also the 13st largest credit union in the nation.
-It was established in 1952 and as of December of 2013, it had grown to 982 employees and 457,784 members.
+It was established in 1952 and as of March of 2014, it had grown to 1,216 employees and 470,565 members.
 Randolph-Brooks Credit Union has a A+ health rating.

 RBFCU provides affordable financial services to members who live, work, worship, volunteer or attend school within many South Central Texas communities. - See Details